-If you wish to exercise any rights associated with your data, please submit your written request to the Data Protection Compliance Officer at Funeral Partners who can be contacted via email at firstname.lastname@example.org.
+If you wish to exercise any rights associated with your data, please submit your request to the Data Protection Compliance Officer who can be contacted via email at email@example.com or call 01803 298 243.

 We try to respond to all legitimate requests within one month from receipt of the request.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 It this case, we will notify you and keep you updated.

-If you decide that you do not want to receive communications from us, whether by email, telephone or post, you can “object” or “opt-out” or “withdraw” your consent to receiving such communications by responding to us either by replying to the email that you have received or by contacting the local funeral home by telephone or post.
+If you are receiving certain optional communications from us (such as marketing), whether by email, telephone or post, you can “object” or “opt-out” or “withdraw” your consent to receiving such communications by responding to us either by replying to the correspondence that you have received or by contacting us.

 Questions and complaints

-If you have a concern or complaint about how Funeral Partners has used your Personal Data, as a first step, you should raise this in writing with Funeral Partners by contacting us at the following address:
+If you have a concern or complaint about how we have used your Personal Data, as a first step, you should raise this in writing with us by contacting us at the following address:

 The Data Protection Compliance Officer

 Alternatively, you can contact the Data Protection Compliance Officer via email at firstname.lastname@example.org or call 01803 298 243.

-If you are not satisfied with the handling of your concern or complaint by Funeral Partners, you can escalate this to your national Data Protection Authority.
-In the United Kingdom, this is the Information Commissioner’s Office.
+If you are not satisfied with the handling of your concern or complaint, you can escalate this to your national Data Protection Authority.
+In the United Kingdom, this is the Information Commissioner’s Office https://ico.org.uk/

 Changes to this Policy